 So, you’re planning your summer trip to Breckenridge.
 Good choice, by the way.
 Now it’s time to pick the perfect place to stay.

 The challenge?
 Breck has thousands of perfect places.
 The trick is finding your perfect place.
-Start with identifying your budgets and needs and then go from there.
+Start with identifying your budget and needs and then go from there.
 Take a look at our selections for the best in-town, out-of-town, mountainside and budget options for lodging.

 What’s your budget?

 Are you looking for the crème de la crème?
-Or, on a tighter budget and seeking out a hostel?
+Or, on a tighter budget and seeking a hostel?
 Figure out your range of price points, that’ll help start you down a path vs. getting overwhelmed by all of the choices.